 No new development is proposed as part of this project.
-Sewage disposal and water service is supplied to the existing single-family residence by connection to the McCloud Community Service District utilities.
+Sewage disposal and water service is supplied to the existing single-family residence by an approved on-site septic system and approved on-site groundwater well.

 Policy 41.9 - Buildable, safe access must exist to all proposed uses of land.
 The access must also be adequate to accommodate the immediate and cumulative traffic impacts of the proposed development.